shittu33/Responsive-FacebookClone/README.md

 - Flutter

 ## How Facebook UI works
-The app is a responsive UI for Facebook web and Mobile which support any screen Size.
+The Facebook UI is a responsive UI for Facebook web and Mobile which support any screen Size.
 The App maintains its responsiveness with the following declared sizes:
 - MobileScreenWidth (450 px)
 - WebSize: